-Paws Plus is our disabled pet placement program with a focus on persons with disabilities.
+Paws Plus is our disabled pet placement program with a focus on people with disabilities.

-Pet therapy is a broad term that includes animal-assisted therapy and other animal-assisted activities.
-Animal-assisted therapy is a growing field that uses dogs or other animals to help people recover from or better cope with health problems, such as heart disease, cancer and mental health disorders.
-In our program we add a layer of social work supervision onto our area shelter “Senior-to-Senor” placement programs for dogs and cats to assure proper breed match, ongoing evaluation of animal care, walking, changing of litter boxes and general placement success.
-It is also important that the elder person is not burdened with the loss of a placed pet or in reverse the pert is never stranded with the loss of the elder.
+Elder-to-Elder is a permanent pet placement program for at-risk veterans and seniors.
+It supplements area shelter ‘senior-to-senior’ placement programs for dogs and cats with ongoing social work supervision to ensure proper breed match, ongoing evaluation of animal care, walking, changing of litter boxes, and general placement success.
+It is also important that an at-risk pet recipient is not burdened with the loss of a placed pet or in reverse the pet is never stranded.
 Careful case assessment and progress notes are maintained with regular home visits.

 - lowers blood pressure